IdeasOnCanvas/Ashton/README.md

 Ashton
 ==========================

-Convertes NSAttributedStrings between AppKit, CoreText, UIKit and HTML.
+Converts NSAttributedStrings between AppKit, CoreText, UIKit and HTML.

 What crazy name is that?
 ------------------------